Red, yellow, white, and sweet yellow onions grown by Thomson International Inc. and imported from the USA recalled due to Salmonella

 - Recalling firm:

-- Botsis Fruits & Vegetables Inc., Fresh Forward Inc., Freshpoint Canada Inc., Fruiticana Produce Ltd., Krown Produce Inc., Persia Foods Products Inc., Seoul Trading Corp., Sewa Enterprises Ltd., Sysco Canada Inc.
+- Botsis Fruits & Vegetables Inc., Brenn-B Farms Ltd., Costco Wholesale Canada Ltd., Fresh Forward Inc., Freshpoint Canada Inc., Fruiticana Produce Ltd., Krown Produce Inc., Persia Foods Products Inc., Seoul Trading Corp., Sewa Enterprises Ltd., Sysco Canada Inc.

-- Alberta, British Columbia, Manitoba, Northwest Territories, Ontario, Possibly National, Quebec, Saskatchewan, Yukon
+- Alberta, British Columbia, Manitoba, Nunavut, Ontario, Possibly National, Quebec, Saskatchewan, Northwest Territories, Yukon

 - Extent of the product distribution: